-At Fair Oaks, like all campuses participating in the Summer Matters campaign, the adults have worked hard to incorporate “camp-like” elements — theme days, arts and crafts, big kickball games — but the kids aren’t fooled.
-They know it’s summer school and they like it.
+At Fair Oaks, like all campuses participating in the Summer Matters campaign, the adults have worked hard to incorporate “camp-like” elements, like theme days, arts and crafts, and big kickball games, but the kids aren’t fooled.
+They know it’s summer school… and they like it.
 If summer school 1.0 is the old-school model where you show up and smoke in the bathroom, and 2.0 is mandatory drill-and-kill remediation to prove you’re not a child left behind, then this is summer school 3.0 — an inspired place of cool, project-based learning where the kids actually want to be.

 According to research, the best summer programs offer a blend of academic and social elements.
 These programs yield positive student outcomes such as better school attendance (which research shows is directly tied to graduation rates), increased academic achievement, more motivation to learn, stronger feelings of belonging, and less risky behavior.